On this page:

 It positions the state to take full advantage of the emerging global shift toward this exciting technology.

-- commencing work on industry development and transition plan.
+- commencing work on an industry development and transition plan.
 It will explore ZEV manufacturing, maintenance, repair and recycling opportunities.

 The Zero Emissions Vehicle Roadmap is a whole-of-Victorian-Government exercise.
 It is closely linked to the Climate Change Strategy and our interim greenhouse gas emissions targets.